skoval/TAworkshop/chapter3.md

 *** =instructions
 - Assume the summary dataset for `atp_players` is available in the workspace
-- Fit a linear model on mean aces and country (additive effects only)
+- Fit a linear model on mean aces
 - Obtain the adjusted R-squared and save it as the object `R2`